Loopy Looper - 12 hour challenge

 Pit Area and Aid Station:

-As mentioned above, it would be great if you brought your own stuff this year for a variety of safety reasons.
+It would be great if you brought your own stuff this year for a variety of safety reasons.
 At the Start/Finish area at the stadium, there will be a drop/pit area for you to stash your stuff for the day.
 We ask that you do not bring any tents larger than 10x10!

 There will be one food aid station and one hydration station at the start/finish, and another hydration station around the midpoint of the loop.
 Food like sandwiches will be made to order, and yes this will slow you down.
 Plan for that.